 On October 17th, 2013, the first class of the H.E.R.O.
 Child-Rescue Corps was sworn in and soon scattered to Homeland Security Investigations (HSI) field offices across the U.S. In May, two months before the scheduled completion of their federal law enforcement internships, the entire 2013 graduating HERO class was offered employment by ICE.

 The HERO Corps’ second class convened in Houston, Texas for training in August 2014.
 The move from Oak Ridge signaled the beginning of another important HERO partnership, with the U.S. Department of Justice’s Internet Crimes Against Children (ICAC) task force program.
 The Houston ICAC, in partnership with the Children’s Assessment Center of Houston, hosted the training, as ICACs and their law enforcement affiliates from around the nation began to clamor for “a HERO of their own.”

 Recruitment for the third class of the HERO Corps began in November 2014.
-Beginning in 2015, the program took another leap forward, with the commencement of two classes per year.
-Partners plan to put 200 HEROs into U.S. law enforcement by 2018, building new partnerships, mission-driven careers and a mounting record of child rescues every step of the way.
+Since then, the program has continued to grow and the 100th HERO entered the field in 2017.
+Our HEROs continue to build new partnerships, have mission-driven careers, and are mounting a record of child rescues every step of the way.